true-dhamma/true-dhamma.github.io/search.md

     // --- Markdown Parser Setup ---
     const renderer = new marked.Renderer();
-    // FIX: Open all links in a new tab renderer.link = (href, title, text) => {
+    renderer.link = (href, title, text) => {
         return `<a href="${href}" title="${title || ''}" target="_blank" rel="noopener noreferrer">${text}</a>`;
     };